Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-\textbf{Detailed description of the \FnName{CoreSlow} subroutine:} Each node $v$ maintains a list $L_v$ of part IDs that its $T$-parent edge can see.
-All the $L_v$'s are initially empty.
-The subroutine runs in $\mathrm{depth}(T)$ phases where in the $k$th phase all the nodes at depth $\mathrm{depth}(T) - k$ update $L_v$ in parallel and send $L_v$ to its $T$-parent.
-The update for a node $v$ works by first receiving $L_{v'}$ for all its $T$-children $v'$.
+\textbf{A detailed description of the \FnName{CoreSlow} subroutine:} Each node $v$ maintains a list $L_v$ of part IDs that $v$'s $T$-parent edge can see.
+The lists $L_v$ are initially empty.
+The subroutine runs in $\mathrm{depth}(T)$ phases where in phase $k$ each node $v$ at depth $\mathrm{depth}(T) - k$ updates $L_v$ simultaneously and sends the entire list $L_v$ to its ($v$'s) $T$-parent.
+Consider a node $v$ that receives $L_{v'}$ for all its $T$-children $v'$.
 We assign the union of all received lists and the singleton part ID of $v$ (if any) to $L_v$.
 If $|L_v| \le 2c$, we assign the parent edge of $v$ to all the parts in $L_v$ and transmit $L_v$ to its parent (potentially requiring $2c$ rounds).
 Otherwise, if $|L_v| > 2c$, we declare the parent edge as unusable.

 A direct implementation of this would lead to a subroutine that takes $O(D \cdot c)$ rounds in the CONGEST model.
-Each of the $D$ levels must propagate at most $2c$ part IDs to their parent nodes.
-However, this bottleneck can be improved by random sampling, as we show in the next section with the subroutine \FnName{CoreFast}. \shortOnly{A high-level pseudocode is given in \Cref{sec:pseudocodes}.}
+Each of the $O(D)$ levels of $T$ must propagate at most $2c$ part IDs to their parent nodes.
+However, this bottleneck can be improved by random sampling, as we show in the next section with the subroutine \FnName{CoreFast}. \shortOnly{High-level pseudocode is given in \Cref{sec:pseudocodes}.}

 \global \AlgCoreSlow{ } \fullOnly{\AlgCoreSlow}